MasonAdj/PulseflowJS/README.md

 - **Math**: Degrees to radians, radians to degrees, and more.

 These unit conversion functions ensure that data can be easily transformed to the required units for use in other algorithms or applications.

+### 6. **Edge Detection**

+Edge detection in PulseFlowJS uses the Sobel operator to highlight edges in binary PPM images.
+The function first converts images to grayscale, then applies horizontal and vertical gradient calculations to determine edge intensity.
+This produces a processed image in the same PPM format, emphasizing edges in the original data.
+This functionality currently only supports PPM images in the P6 format and utilizes fixed Sobel operator weights.

 ## Installation